Think Outside the Boxing

 Even newer to the market is Liteboxer, a fitness startup that debuted in July 2020 as a personal, in-home boxing instructor.
 Liteboxer is to boxing what Peloton is to biking; its goal is to replicate in your living room a full-body boxing workout that you’d otherwise only get with a trainer in a gym.
 It’s a compact, 55-inches-tall piece of tech that doesn’t require a bag suspended from the ceiling that must be grounded with water or sand.
 Instead, the device provides a guided workout with a lighting system (think of the Simon game of yesteryear) and a voiceover and pump-up music via its accompanying app, which can be connected via phone or tablet.
 Users can choose to do a beginner’s “training camp” workout, take a class taught by boxing trainer Leyon Azubuike, kickboxer Eliza Shirazi or fitness trainer Emily Collins, or jab to the beat of a song using a patented “rhythm technology.”
 Liteboxer also offers an option to compete against other subscribers, with your results shown side-by-side so that you can always be on top of your game.
 The $1,495 price tag covers the Liteboxer, gloves and doorstep delivery, and there’s an additional $29 per month for the subscription.

 Like any new workout routine, though, the proper technique likely won’t be learned by watching your screen.
-Yes, the technology enables you to get instant feedback on the speed and strength of your punches, but unlike a real life trainer, the app won’t correct your form.
-“If you are able to apply techniques learned from live in-person classes to your smart boxing workouts at home, then you’ll get the fullest potential from these programs,” says Cooper.
-“Proper technique is how you ultimately build strength and speed.”
+Yes, the technology enables you to get instant feedback on the speed and strength of your punches—such feedback that “cannot be achieved by working with a trainer alone,” says Bate— but unlike a real life trainer, the app won’t correct your form.
+“The finer points of preparing a fighter are still the domain of a skilled and seasoned coach and crew,” he concludes.

 No matter how often you do the routine or which smart technology you choose, if it’s right for you, this workout can be a champ.